At times, team members rely on the team leader more often than they should.

 - It’s at Regal Cinemas in Auburn.

-- Our clients will love this event because it’s #3 in the wildly successful ______ series, and always has great box office success.
+- Our clients will love this event because the movie is the third installment in a wildly successful series.

-If the team leader wants more detail like:
+If the team leader wants more details, such as:

 a.
 What prizes will we give away?